Rune-Status/alterorb-status-page/content/issues/2020-03-14-planned-server-migration.md

 ---
 ~~All services will be taken offline for server migration later today.~~

-Some unforeseen things happened and i couldn't finish the server migration, both the game server and the forum remain offline until further notice.
+Some unforeseen things happened and the server migration was not finished, both the game server and the forum remain offline until further notice.